swimbo/Relationship-Minder/README.md

 * As a user I want to set up templates so I can quickly send them a message without a typing on my phone.
 * As a user I want the app to be able to add "labels" to a contact so I know what is important to them (e.g. marketing, coding, biotech)
 * As a user I want the app to search my news feed (or a generic news feed if I don't have one) and suggest applicable articles to send a given contact.
+* As a user I want the app to send my clients a handwritten note at the click of a button.

 ## Current Version:
 1.3.25